MBA Resume Guide – From an Admissions Consultant (With Examples & Template)

 Professional Experience

-Here are a few tips and tricks on writing a strong professional experience section of your MBA resume:
+Here are a few tips and tricks for writing a solid professional experience section of your MBA resume:

 • VC firm started by HBS professor, X Name